Photosynq/PhotosynQ-Documentation/docs/view-and-analyze-data/series-data-subsets.md

 Series are subsets of your complete Project dataset.
 You can generate them by **filtering** your dataset based on your **Project Questions**.

-::: tip
+::: tip Tip
-**Tip:** You start out with the **Whole Dataset** selected.
+You start out with the **Whole Dataset** selected.
 When you have filtered your dataset, it will be restored, the next time you load your Project data.
 :::

 ## Add a Series